Skip to content

 Git add-commit-push after all changes and verify the site looks correct.

-git commit -m "Add extras"
+shell git add . git commit -m "Add extras" git push

 Consider Alternatives